 Storing Wood For Your Routed Wood Signs And Weather Environment

-Why are we concern about storing our wood for our routing wood signs.
-The purchase of wood is an investment and it costs a lot depending on the species of wood you use for you routed wood.
-What are the basic considerations for storing your wood for routing wood signs.
+Why are we concerned about storing our wood for our routing wood signs?
+The purchase of wood is an investment and it costs a lot depending on the species of wood you use for your routed wood.
+What are the basic considerations for storing your wood for routing wood signs?

 - Cut you lumber in lengths which are manageable for your space